Consumption (economics): Consumption in microeconomics

 In microeconomics, consumer choice is a theory that assumes that people are rational consumers and they decide on what combinations of goods to buy based on their utility function (which goods provide them with more use/happiness) and their budget constraint (which combinations of goods they can afford to buy).
-Consumers try to maximize utility while staying within the limits of their budget constrain or to minimalize cost while getting the target level of utility.
+Consumers try to maximize utility while staying within the limits of their budget constrain or to minimize cost while getting the target level of utility.
 A special case of this is the consumption-leisure model where a consumer chooses between a combination of leisure and working time, which is represented by income.

 However, behavioural economics shows that consumers do not behave rationally and they are influenced by factors other than their utility from the given good.
 Those factors can be the popularity of a given good or its position in a supermarket.

 Consumption in macroeconomics

-In macroeconomics in the theory of national accounts consumption is not only the amount of money that is spent by households on goods and services from companies.
-But also the expenditures of government that are meant to provide things for citizens they would have to buy themselves otherwise.
+In macroeconomics in the theory of national accounts consumption is not only the amount of money that is spent by households on goods and services from companies, but also the expenditures of government that are meant to provide things for citizens they would have to buy themselves otherwise.
 This means things like healthcare.
 Where consumption is equal to income minus savings.
 Consumption can be calculated via this formula:

 Where $C_0$ stands for autonomous consumption which is minimal consumption of household that is achieved always, by either reducing the savings of household or by borrowing money.